Aeronáutica (Seville Metro)

 Aeronáutica (Aeronautics) is a proposed station on line 2 of the Seville Metro.
-If plans for Line 2 are green lit, the station will be located in the intersection of Ciencias Av. and Aeronáutica Av., in the neighborhood of Seville Este.
+According to proposed plans for Line 2, the station will be located in the intersection of Ciencias Av. and Aeronáutica Av., in the neighborhood of Seville Este.
 Aeuronáutica will be an underground construction and the provisional end point station of line 2 to be constructed by 2017.
 It will be situated before Adelfas on the same line.
 Currently, Seville has prioritized Line 3 for completion in advance of line 2 and thus the specific timeline for the completion of Line 2 is unclear.